zowe/docs-site/docs/user-guide/ze-profiles.md

 #### Accessing services through API ML using SSO

-Connect your service profile with a base profile and token.
+Connect your service profile with a base profile and token:

 1. Open Zowe CLI and issue the following command: